muellermarianne/iarm/cran-comments.md

 In this version I have:

-* added the function ICCplot() for graphical analysis of item fit and differential item functioning (DIF),
-* included unadjusted and adjusted p values in several functions,
-* changed partgam_LD() to calculate the rest score in both possibe ways,
+* changed partgam_LD and partgam_DIF to directly use scores or rest scores instead of categorized values.
-* fixed a bug in item.restscore().
+* fixed a bug in ICCplot.
+* updated ICCplot for R 4.0.0

 ## Tests environment